Does it Really Matter?

 - There are two basic board thicknesses: 9.5mm for 400mm spacings and 12.5mm for 600mm.

-- Various high-performance boards offer acoustic improvements (such as Gyproc ThermaLine SUPER, right) and fireproofing; some are for use in wet areas and as tile backers.
+- Various high-performance boards offer acoustic improvements (such as Gyproc ThermaLine SUPER), moisture-resistance and fireproofing; some boards are designed for use in wet areas and as tile backers.

 Fermacell is a popular high-performance board used by many self-builders.
 Made of cellulose – tougher and stronger than plasterboard, meaning you can attach most fixings to it – it can be jointed easily by a novice and simply painted over.
 It’s expensive (twice the price of basic plasterboard) but de-skills the wall finishing, so it’s ideal for DIYers.